home-automator/architecture/Architectural Decision Records/0010-deep-state-management.md

 ensures changes can be easily relayed to client applications.
 State is also central to React and React Native, which Home Automator will employ for much of the front end development.

+ADR 0006 previously established Redux as the central store, which caused significant complexity impacting maintainability.

 ## Decision